 Basically, the feeling here is that once the nozzle is in place, the header/nozzle is a single assembly and any extra provision of the load-bearing cross-section in the assembly in the affected zone can be counted upon to offer help in stress management.

-The affected zone is simply up to a width of double the opening diameter on the header, a height to H1 along the nozzle portion outside the header, and depth of H2 on the nozzle portion protruding into the vessel as shown in Fig. 4.
+The affected zone is simply up to a width of double the opening diameter on the header, a height of H1 along the nozzle portion outside the header, and a depth of H2 on the nozzle portion protruding into the vessel as shown in Fig. 4.

 We would like our design to be functional right through service life.
 Corrosion would have caused an increase of the nozzle ID (which is the size of the opening also) to di + 2€ over this period.
-This therefore considered as the design basis for the diameter of the opening to be used in reinforcement calculations.
+This, therefore, is considered the design basis for the diameter of the opening to be used in reinforcement calculations.
 As a consequence, the affected area on the header extends to a circle of diameter 2(di + 2€).
 The Reinforcing pad if provided will have this as its OD.

 If the nozzle is on the “crown” of a dished closure, the shape around it is actually a sphere with a diameter double that of the vessel.
 While designing the closure, the formula pertaining to the dished closure would have been used.
 While calculating regulation thickness to be used in calculating area lost, one should use the formula for a sphere instead.
 Note that this consideration also reduces the value of regulation thickness, thereby lowering the estimate of the area lost.